Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a global monopole

 Moving on to Figure 7, we plot the effective potential for null geodesics considering various values of the global monopole parameter $\alpha_0$.
 Similarly, on the left side, we have $b = 2.3\,M>2\,M$ and $a = 1.5\,M$, and on the right side, we have $b = 2.3\,M>2\,M$ and $a = 2\,M$.
 Here as well, we observe that the effective potential increases as the value of the global monopole parameter $\alpha_0$ increases.

 To find the path equation for photon ray, from Eqs. (\ref{f4}) and (\ref{f5}), we obtain

-Transforming $r=\frac{1}{u(\phi)}$ into the above equation and then differentiating w. r. t. $\phi$, one will find the following path equation
+Transforming $r=\frac{1}{u(\phi)}$ into the above equation and then differentiating w. r. t. $\phi$, one will find the following path equation in terms of the impact parameter $\beta'(=J_0/E)$ given by

-For $b^2=a^2$, one will find similar path equation for photon ray as in the case of Schwarzschild solution \cite{SW}.

-In summary, the plots of the effective potential for both null geodesics demonstrate the significant influence of the global monopole parameter.
-The effective potential decreases compared to previous results, indicating the impact of the global monopole on the dynamics of particles moving along geodesics in this system.
+In summary, plots of the effective potential for null geodesics and the path equation of photon light have demonstrated the significant influence of global monopole characterized by the parameter $\alpha_0$.
+The effective potential decreases since $\alpha_0 <1$ indicating the impact of global monopole on the dynamics of test particles moving along the geodesics in this system.